web333wiki/web3-wiki/cards/Rollup.md

 ## Recent Developments: Dencun Upgrade (EIP-4844)

-The [[Dencun Upgrade (EIP-4844)]] (March 2024) introduced **Proto-Danksharding** and "blobspace" to Ethereum.
+The [[Dencun upgrade]] (March 2024) introduced **Proto-Danksharding** and "blobspace" to Ethereum.
 This allows rollups to post large amounts of data (blobs) to Ethereum at much lower cost than traditional calldata.
 Blobs are stored temporarily (not indefinitely on-chain), which is sufficient for rollup data availability and drastically reduces fees for rollup users.
 This upgrade is a major milestone for Ethereum scalability, making rollups more affordable and paving the way for full Danksharding in the future.

 ## Major Rollup Implementations